SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 * my_first_blobplot.blobDB.json.bestsum.phylum.p7.span.100.blobplot.read_cov.bam0.png
 * my_first_blobplot.blobDB.json.bestsum.phylum.p7.span.100.blobplot.stats.txt

 Please download these files to your machine.
-Remember that you can used the ffsend module.
+Remember that you can use the ffsend module.

 * Is your genome assembly contaminated?
-* if yes, What taxa are contaminant of your assembly?
+* If yes, What taxa are contaminant of your assembly?
 * All your reads are mapping to your genome?

 ### Run Bloobtools2

-Similar to blobtools 1.1, blobtools2 requires an assembly (Fasta), blast hit file (blast.out) and a mapping reads file (bam).
+Similar to blobtools 1.1, blobtools2 requires an assembly (fasta), blast hit file (blast.out) and a mapping reads file (bam).
 You can see above on blobtools section how to create those files.

 #### Creating blobtools2 data base